US to appeal judge's order barring asylum restrictions

 Roberts and the rest of the Supreme Court may end up deciding the asylum case.
 The 9th Circuit, seen as liberal leaning, has already ruled against Trump in several major immigration cases.

 U.S. District Judge Jon S. Tigar in San Francisco issued a temporary restraining order Nov.
 19 against Trump's Nov.
-9 proclamation that automatically barred anyone who crossed the U.S.-Mexico border between official ports of entry from seeking asylum.
+9 proclamation that automatically barred anyone who crossed the U.S.-Mexico border between official ports of entry from seeking asylum .

 Trump issued the proclamation in response to the caravans of migrants approaching the border that he's claimed are a national security threat.